 The best way to identify and rectify a broken tooth filling is a visit to your dentist.
 He/she will be able to undertake a visual inspection of the dental filling and can assess whether it needs to be replaced.

-The best way to avoid broken tooth fillings is to take care of them just as you would a natural tooth – avoid trauma, keep them clean and healthy and attend regular dental appointments so that a professional can keep a close eye on any potential problems.
+The best way to avoid broken tooth fillings is to take extra care of them – think of your restored teeth as slightly more fragile than unrestored ones, avoid using the teeth for anything but chewing food, and use a night guard if your dentist advises you to and keep them clean and healthy and attend regular dental appointments so that a professional can keep a close eye on any potential problems.